Setup

 }

-In Rust, however, using a mutable global state is explicitly unsafe
+In Rust, however, using a mutable global state is explicitly unsafe.
+While it's possible to bypass

 the compiler rules, the language strongly encourages developers to write correct code.